When Christmas is getting near, you begin to hear the questions from your kids… “Is Santa coming to my house this year?”

 We remind her that Christmas isn’t about Santa Claus or the presents or the glitter and sparkles and Christmas trees (even though we love all those things) Christmas is about celebrating the birth of Jesus and what He did for us.

-We felt this was a very loving way to approach the subject without feeling like we are lying to our child, and getting the real point across!
+We felt this was a very loving way to approach the subject without lying to our child, and getting the real point across!

 Can Christians Celebrate Santa Claus At Christmas?